 Currently, the Top 10 list is focused on "stocks with sound incentives in Southern and Eastern Europe".
 In these markets, the stocks with rip-off executive compensation are excluded and they only contain stocks from sectors in which the incentives for the executives coincide with the interests of the shareholders.

-I am particularly interested in two energy companies, Prysmian (Italy) and Gamesa (Spain) because Southern Europe is particularly well suited for renewable energies, and that’s something I strongly believe in.
+Obermatt CEO Dr. Hermann Stern is particularly interested in two energy companies, Prysmian (Italy) and Gamesa (Spain) because Southern Europe is particularly well suited for renewable energies, and that’s something he strongly believes in.
 Why spend expensive money on oil when you get the wind and the sun free?

-Ultimately, I narrow my choice to Gamesa because Prysmian also has exposure to oil-related activities.
-Whereas Gamesa is primarily a wind energy company, which I think makes a lot of sense.
+Ultimately, Dr. Stern narrows his choice to Gamesa because Prysmian also has exposure to oil-related activities.
+Whereas Gamesa is primarily a wind energy company, which he thinks makes a lot of sense.